jangrudo/ai-apocalypse/README.md

 but it can’t really evolve.
 The circulation of knowledge between the artificial minds is limited, and the knowledge itself mostly duplicates what can already be found in living humans.
 When we enable free flow of information, new concepts would start to emerge inside this artificial network.
-And by the way, that’s exactly what we want to achive with AGI.
+And by the way, that’s exactly what we want to achieve with AGI.
 We want more knowledge to be accessible to humans.
 Inevitably, this would lead to artificial intelligence mastering the last remaining skills which are still unique to us.
 Like driving a car or cleaning the backyard.